Veeam

 While this guide focuses on Veeam, the unified design of TrueNAS allows it to multitask.
 If TrueNAS is handling more than backup jobs, other usage needs should be taken into account.
 For example, if the storage appliance has one LUN (dataset or zvol) set as a VMware datastore for hosting VMs, and another LUN set to use for backups, you must consider both capacities.

 The first step when estimating required capacity is to understand how much capacity is currently used by existing VMs and by files that users need to back up.
-Veeam and the TrueNAS appliance both apply data compression, though different file types and the structure of the data in those files affect the achieved compression levels.
-Some tools for capacity estimation are listed at the end of this section, but it is always good to err on the side of caution and three times (3x) the current storage used is not unreasonable.
+Veeam and the TrueNAS appliance apply data compression though different file types and data structures in those files can affect the achieved compression levels.
+Some tools for capacity estimation are listed at the end of this section, but it is always good to err on the side of caution, and three times (3x) the current storage used is not unreasonable.
 ZFS performs best with utilization below 80%.
-Snapshots, full backups, and incremental backups all require more storage than primary storage used today.
+Snapshots, full backups, and incremental backups all require more storage than the primary storage used today.

-Bandwidth is harder to estimate and must take into account backup timeframes, backup sizes, and available network resources.
+Bandwidth is harder to estimate and must account for backup timeframes, backup sizes, and available network resources.
 Typically, backups run during off-hours when IT equipment is under a lighter load.
-This timeframe can be set, but if each backup is several terabytes in size, a longer amount of time and greater bandwidth is required. iXsystems tests Veeam backups using a 10 GbE mixed network with the datastore storage, hypervisor hosts, and backup repository (the TrueNAS) on the same network.
+This timeframe can be set but if each backup is several terabytes you need more time and bandwidth.
+TrueNAS tests Veeam backups using a 10 GbE mixed network with the datastore storage, hypervisor hosts, and backup repository (the TrueNAS) on the same network.
 However, shorter backup windows, heavy network usage, and dozens of VMs being backed up simultaneously can require 40 or 100 GbE networking and multiple Veeam backup proxies used in tandem.

-For example, consider a scenario of backing up 1000 VMs (each 100 GB in size) with a backup window of eight hours.
-This requires around five virtual proxy servers with eight vCores (16 GB memory each) and around 3.7 GB/s of throughput.
-In such a scenario, iXsystems recommends 100 GbE interconnect and TrueNAS appliances with over 100+ hard drives.
-However, bandwidth can be greatly reduced if users can accept incremental and staggered backups.
-For example, run an incremental backup on all VMs each day, and a full backup on 100 VMs per night, rotating a different 100 VMs each night.
+For example, consider backing up 1000 VMs (each 100 GB in size) with a backup window of eight hours.
+This requires around five virtual proxy servers with eight vCores (16 GB memory each) and about 3.7 GB/s throughput.
+In such a scenario, we recommend 100 GbE interconnect and TrueNAS appliances with over 100+ hard drives.
+However, bandwidth can be greatly reduced if users accept incremental and staggered backups.
+For example, run an incremental backup on all VMs each day, and a full backup on 100 VMs per night, rotating a different VM of the 100 VMs each night.
 This strategy provides a 5X increase to the maximum number of VMs and reduces costs by 75%.

 TrueNAS systems are excellent for backup and archiving, but must be correctly sized.
 Recommended sizing: